lsumari/hello-world/README.md

 Testing GitHub.

-Let's edit something more here.
-We're learning branches now.
+Let us edit something more here.
+We are learning branches now.